maxleaver/bloomhound/README.md

 Install Composer if you haven't already, then run the following in your console:

-Installs all dependencies
+Install all dependencies
 ``` bash
 composer install

 ```

-Generates a unique APP_KEY
+Generate a unique APP_KEY
 ``` bash
 php artisan key:generate

 ```

-Builds up the database (a sqlite file in the database directory)
+Build the database (a sqlite file in the database directory)
 ``` bash
 php artisan migrate

 ```

-Creates the encryption keys needed to generate secure access tokens
+Create the encryption keys needed to generate secure access tokens
 ``` bash
 php artisan passport:install

 ```

-Creates a symbolic link from storage/app/public to public/storage for dynamic, publicly-facing images (ex. user avatars)
+Create a symbolic link from storage/app/public to public/storage for dynamic, publicly-facing images (ex. user avatars)
 ``` bash
 php artisan storage:link